Games affected: all

 MotorsSome of the motors have sealed gearboxes, and if they work, they are probably best left alone.
 If they are getting noisy or sticking, drill out the rivets in the gearbox and open it up.

 The multiproducts motors (mixer/control unit) are typically the motors that will go bad, as they got the most use.
-Usually it's the gear on the motor armature and the mating gear in the gearbox that wears.
-In the good old days, you could buy another armature and gear.
+Usually it's the gear on the motor rotor and the mating gear in the gearbox that wears.
+In the good old days, you could buy another rotor and gear.
 Maybe you still can from Pinball Resource, as multiproducts turned over a lot of their old motor parts to them.

 A talk at pinball expo in 2008 by mark patzke, the president of multiproducts, produced the following: